Fatty Liver Sugar Alternatives: Are Honey, Maple Syrup, Stevia or Brown Sugar Better?

 Fatty liver sugar alternative: Brown Sugar

-This is the easiest to find and it was my first choice after being diagnosed with NAFLD – back when I didn’t know as much as I do today about sugars and carbohydrates.
+This is the easiest to find and it was my first choice after being diagnosed with a fatty liver disease – back when I didn’t know as much as I do today about sugars and carbohydrates.

-So no, the difference is too small to actually consider Brown Sugar as a healthier alternative to white sugar.
+So no, the difference is too small to actually consider Brown Sugar as a healthier alternative to white sugar or a safer sweetener for fatty liver.

 It is a bit less processed, but there are way better options out there, so I would personally not recommend it.